arufa-research/polar/README.md

 # Polar

-Polar is development framework for building secret contracts.
+Polar is a development framework for building secret contracts.
 The aim of the project is to make Secret contracts development process simple, efficient and scalable.
 User can focus on logic of secret contract and not much about further steps in development.
-It facilitates features such as initiating project repo from contract templates, easy compilation of contracts, deployment and contract testing framework.
+It facilitates features such as initiating project repo from contract templates, easy compilation of contracts, deployment, Interacting with contracts using schema and contract testing framework.

 ## Requirements